DTJF/libpruio/src/doc/_5_memory.md

 \ref PRUIO_MSG_IO_OK in case of IO mode (parameter *Samp* = 1) or \ref PRUIO_MSG_MM_WAIT in case of RB or MM mode (parameter *Samp* > 1).

-The arrays GpioArr and PwmssArr are used to transfer data from the digital subsystems to the host.
+The arrays GpioArr, PwmssArr and TimerArr are used to transfer data from the digital subsystems to the host.
 In IO and RB mode the PRU software reads some registers and writes the context in to these arrays, where the host (ARM) software can read them.

 The field `Adc data` contains the subsystem adress of the ADC subsystem (if enabled) and 17 UInt16 values for samples (the first is unused).